Skip to main content

 Where the Conversion Happens

 Understanding the locations of this critical biochemical event reveals how interconnected thyroid health is with your overall systemic wellness.
-The itself produces a very small amount of T3 directly.
+The thyroid gland itself produces a very small amount of T3 directly.
 The vast majority of the active hormone is created elsewhere in the body through enzymatic action.

-The primary sites for include:
+The primary sites for T4 to T3 conversion include:

 • The Liver ∞ This is the most significant site, responsible for converting a substantial portion of T4 into usable T3.
 A healthy, functioning liver is therefore a prerequisite for optimal thyroid hormone activity.
 Any impairment in liver function can create a bottleneck in this conversion pathway.